JBraunsmaJr/python-simplified-badger-tutorial-series/Docker/01/guide.md

 FROM python:3.8
 ```

 Anyhow, lets start building our docker file to host our basic flask application!
-Instead of the `starter` folder create a new file called `dockerfile`.
+Inside of the `starter` folder create a new file called `dockerfile`.
 That's it... no extension

 ```dockerfile
 FROM python